The Dame and Her Trinkets

 He got dismissed from work early and was confined to his room on the second floor of the store to get ready to see Hepzibah.
 Burke wanted him to make himself presentable and practice.
 Practice, what?
 If he meant swindling women of valuable keepsakes, Tom did not need practice.
 He had once convinced a young lady to buy a rather beautiful cursed opal necklace for twice its worth.
 As she was walking down Knockturn Alley she decided to try it on… It was brought almost immediately by Mr. Burke, laughing sinisterly at the 'poor luck' the girl had died mere feet from the store.
 They took what was left of her money and god knows where Burke had taken the body.
 Yet even though it was supposed to be a gruesome experience, it was one of the only times he had ever praised Tom for something.

 Since he had no need of practice he just sat at his desk reading Frankie's letter over and over.
 He remembered the time she almost touched that locket.
 It was gold and oddly shaped and gave him an extremely bad feeling.
 He hadn't wanted her to touch it.
 He also remembered that minuscule second they saw each other.
-It was his first summer working, exactly a year since the wedding, and he was making change for a toothless old man buying a shrunken head.
+It was his first summer working, almost a complete year since the wedding, and he was making change for a toothless old man buying a shrunken head.
 Tom had seen her hazel shade shining in the summer light as she walked by and knew there was only one person in such a place who would have that particular shade.
 A bag of flesh eating slug repellent in her arms, she gazed into Borgin and Burkes as she passed with Hagrid and Ogg.
 She had given him a friendly wave, hoping he would return it, however, he hadn't.
 Of course, Tom would've flat out run out of the shop for that chance to talk to her for even a minute or two.
 But it was a shining moment that he let walk on past.
 She wasn't allowed to stop and he wasn't allowed to leave.

 Tom arrived at the manor at four, where the old woman lived with her house elf, Hokey.
 He knew it rather well by now for it was actually not the first time he had ventured to Ms. Hepzibah Smith's manor.
 He had met her in the shop his very first morning on the job and took interest in him right away.
 Ever since then she kept insisting he come over to her house.
 Mr. Burke, always thinking he might bring back something good from her collection, let her take him.
 Tom sighed and straightened the tie of is suit, making sure even though he felt like hell he would look as presentable as he could.
 He ran the doorbell once and could instantly here a hurry of steps and crashing of items to get it, most likely Hokey.